 Does not meaningfully add to the discussion or knowledge base

 This reason applies to a number of types of deprecated posts.
 Examples include: one line posts expressing thanks (deprecated for brevity), inadvertent posts that were meant to be sent directly to an individual, apologies for these inadvertent posts, posts on topics outside of the intent of the SWMM-USERS list server, posts that do not inform the discussion topic and routine reminders of posting standards.

 If you feel a post has been deprecated in error or there is content that should be deprecated, please email email@example.com and we will try to address it immediately.

-Threads listed in the hot topics section on the home page are automatically selected by the server based on the largest number of contributions for current year.
+Threads listed in the hot topics section on the home page are automatically selected by the server based on the largest number of contributors within the last 12 months.